This post may contain affiliate links. Please see our disclosure policy.

 Tiramisu is one of life’s greatest puddings.
 In my opinion, the creamy layers, the soaked biscuits with coffee, cocoa powder.
 It’s perfect.
 But what about mixing it up and making a Speculoos Tiramisu?
-Creamy Speculoos/Biscoff spread is melted and drizzled on, the lotus biscuits are soaked in coffee and laid on top of creamy mascarpone layers, it’s a perfect combination.
-It’s not traditional by any means and it won’t be for everyone as it is very sweet, and often the appeal of a classic tiramisu is that it has a sharpness from the coffee, so bear that in mind but it truly is so good.
-It’s quick to come together, it just needs to set in the fridge.
+Creamy Speculoos/Biscoff spread is melted and drizzled on, the lotus biscuits are soaked in coffee and laid on top of creamy mascarpone layers, it’s so good.

 Speculoos spread, also know as Lotus or Biscoff spread, is a caramelised biscuit spread from the Lotus biscuits.
 These are often the biscuits that you get alongside a coffee in a little red packet.
 In recent years, they’ve had a huge growth in popularity and now everyone seems to love it.

-Why you will love this Speculoos Tiramisu recipe:
+Why you will recipe:

-- It’s a little different to classic tiramisu, but not so out there that it doesn't even resemble the original.
+• It’s a little different to classic tiramisu, but not so out there that it doesn’t even resemble the original.
 The Speculoos complements the coffee perfectly, soaking into the delicate sponge fingers and the mascarpone cream.

-- It takes around 20 minutes to put together, making it so easy as far as puddings go and it’s so good.
+• It takes around 20 minutes to put together, making it so easy as far as puddings go and it’s so good.

-- It’s a good tiramisu for those who maybe don’t love coffee as the sweetness from the Speculoos spread mellows the coffee flavour a bit.
+• It’s a good tiramisu for those who maybe don’t love coffee as the sweetness from the Speculoos spread mellows the coffee flavour a bit.

 Ingredients: